 Our project is launched to heal clear cuts in the Southern Carpathian Mountains of Romania.

-We supported the salary of a ranger for 6 months as part of a rewilding project voted for by our members.
+We supported the salary of a ranger for 6 months as part of a rewilding project.

 We plant Norway spruce (Picea abies), silver fir (Abies alba), wych elm (Ulmus glabra), rowan (Sorbus aucuparia), European ash (Fraxinus excelsior), Norway maple (Acer platanoides) and European beech (Fagus slyvatica).

 The Southern Carpathian Mountains in Romania have some of the most intact ecosystems in Europe.
 These mountains are a treasure of biodiversity and a shared heritage that should remain for future generations to enjoy peacefully.

 Old growth forests in Europe have become extremely scarce, the Carpathian Mountains represent the biggest unfragmented area of virgin forests in Europe.
 The Carpathians are home to the largest populations of large carnivores in Europe including bears, wolves and lynx.
 The area is home to an extraordinary range of endemic species as well.